 The first week of sugar abstinence can be uncomfortable, when the cravings are at their most powerful.
 Be kind to yourself: this is not the time to tackle a large project, to implement lots of changes, or to work overtime.
 Why do people go to a spa when they’re detoxing?
 Because they need extra support.
 Likewise, give yourself extra support.

 Go to bed earlier.
 Take naps.
-Cook simple meals (and don’t make the same mistake I did: don’t cook meals for your family that have ingredients in them that you are trying not to eat.
-Don’t make sugar abstinence any harder than it needs to be.)
-Spend time in prayer or meditation.
+Cook simple meals (and don’t make the same mistake I did: don’t cook meals for your family that have ingredients in them that you are trying not to eat.)
+Use exercise to support you – walking, yoga, and more.
 Call on others for support and encouragement.

 4. Don’t focus on weight loss

 While weight loss can be a natural consequence of giving up sugar, please don’t make it your focus.
 It’s better to channel your energy towards one goal at a time.
 So put aside your weight loss goals for now and focus your energy on healing your sugar addiction.
 Then, after you’ve found healing with sugar, you can decide how you want to approach any extra weight you’d like to lose.